neelsmith/latin101/F20/ghpages/assignments/adjectives/index.md

     - [One-termination adjectives](https://lingualatina.github.io/textbook/presentation/01-nouns-adjs-pron/adjectives/#one-termination-adjectives)
 -  Then watch this second video on noun-adjective *agreement*.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/h5ZG-GM3EFA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Assignment

 - [complete this exercise](./exercise/) before class

+There is a parallel self-correcting exercise in the “Quiz” section of Moodle for our section.
+Take it as many times as you need during unit 1 to complete it for credit as one of your self-correcting exercises.